By Euro Weekly News Media • 08 November 2011 • 9:50

 We also visited the property to speak to the owner about the allegations, but she was not home at the time.

-Meanwhile, in nearby Urbanization Las Palmeras,
+Meanwhile, in nearby Urbanization Las Palmeras, Los Altos, residents are fighting a similar battle with a homeowner.

 “As a result of non-payment of his bills, he had his electricity supply cut off 7 years ago” Mike said.